What is Sciatica?

 - Normal aging process

 Common Symptoms of Sciatica

-Severe sciatic nerve pain can make walking very difficult for some patients and the sciatica symptoms can be aggravated by walking or bending at the waist.
+Furtheremore, severe sciatic nerve pain can make walking very difficult for some patients.
+Sciatica symptoms can become aggravated by walking or bending at the waist.

 Sciatica Treatment Options

-There are several non-surgical and surgical sciatica treatment options, but they are related to the spinal condition or disease affecting the sciatic nerve.
-Our spine specialists have decades of combined experience in the treatment of sciatica in Broward and Palm Beach.
+There are several non-surgical and surgical options for sciatica pain relief.
+However, they are related to the spinal condition or disease affecting the sciatic nerve.
+Our spine orthopedic and physical therapist specialists have decades of combined experience in the treatment of sciatica in Broward and Palm Beach.

 Non-Operative Sciatica Treatment

 Typically, the most common non-surgical options involve:

 However, physicians may consider surgery for those patients who do not improve with conservative treatment and show significant weakness or loss of function.

 Please find below the most common surgical options when sciatic pain is involved: